Updated: Apr 1, 2021

 A season where I needed to majorly trim down my expectations.
 Our time was completely strapped and our kids were stressed.
 I needed to scale back my commitments, say no to hanging with many friends, and prioritize our physical and mental health (because we also took 3 ER trips in a single month during that phase, bleh).

 It was a season that taught me that each new season is TEMPORARY even when it seems never ending.
 It was a season that taught me when you say "Yes" to something then you must also say "No" to something else.

 So don't forget to trim down commitments when heading into a new season.

 If you're a new mom, maybe it's realizing that your house is going to be messier right now.

 Maybe it's giving yourself permission to NOT CLEAN THE DISHES because your body needs to recover, and rest is more important.

 Or maybe you need to adjust your routine to have Dad be in charge of dishes, hire someone to help, say yes to friends who ask if they can come over and have them do the dishes.

 Maybe instead of being on the floor playing with your kids like you did before or planning fun adventures and meet ups all the time, quality time looks like snuggling on the couch watching more shows together than usual.

 Maybe it's acknowledging school is starting and that you're going to need a few weeks to start feeling comfortable in your new routine, or a few weeks to even figure out your routine!
 (That's this mama over here - first year of preschool and I have no idea what this is going to look like!)

 You are a mom juggling a bazillion things, and YOU remain important.
-Don't let the busy or the demands of any season crowd out your own need to feel, be heard, and recieve support.
+Don't let the busyness or demands of any season crowd out your own need to feel, be heard, and receive support.